nscuro/fdnssearch/README.md

   -t, --types stringArray      record types to search for (a, aaaa, cname, txt, mx) (default [a])
 ```

 Errors and log messages are written to `STDERR`, search results to `STDOUT`.
-This allows for easy piping without the need to use `--silent`.
-When piping results to other commands, make sure to disable colored output with `--no-ansi`.
+This allows for easy piping without the need to use `--quiet`.
+When piping results to other commands, make sure to disable colored output with `--plain`.

 ### Examples